 (This post contains affiliate links, and if you purchase anything I receive a referral fee, at no extra cost to you.)

-One of the things I did was to get rid of my chemical hair color.
-I traded it in for pure natural plant-based henna, which nicely covers the gray.
+I broke it by switching to pure natural plant-based henna, which nicely covers any gray.
 Plus it conditions my hair and makes it look “younger.”

 Does Hair Dye Cause Cancer?

 Many of the commercial dyes sold in drugstores contain carcinogens and chemicals that mimic estrogen.